School Mission & Overview

 Physical Education

-Our 1st-7th grade students attend a twice a week PE class with a credentialed physical education teacher.
+Our 1st-8th grade students attend a twice a week PE class with a credentialed physical education teacher.
 The goal of physical education is to teach students how their bodies move and how to do a variety of physical activities.
 They learn the benefits of being physically active and how to live an active, healthy lifestyle.

 For more information, please check out the district's Physical Education page.

-Music for Minors
+Music

 Library